Astral Hiyak Review

 The Hiyak uses a thin, nobby insole and a slightly cushioned canvas upper to keep your foot comfortable.
 Its thin sole doesn't offer much in the way of support, but it's plenty thick and strong to keep rocks from jabbing your feet.
 We liked the cushioned interior with both bare and socked feet.

-While the Hiyak is more adjustable than neoprene booties, we found the laces to be slightly too short.
+While the Hiyak is more adjustable than neoprene booties, we found the laces slightly too short.
 We had to tie overhands in them to keep them from falling back through the lace holes, and with our thickest socks, we could just barely get these tied securely.
 That's hardly a big deal, but just keep in mind that you might want to purchase longer laces for these if you have high-volume feet.

-Like other booties, we wouldn't recommend these for days with lots of walking, unless you're accustomed to walking in minimalist, barefoot-like shoes.
+Like other booties, we wouldn't recommend these for days with lots of walking unless you're accustomed to walking in minimalist, barefoot-like shoes.
 That said, for being in a boat or wading, they offer good protection without being too bulky.

 In terms of drainage, the Hiyak easily sheds water through holes in the front and rear of the shoe.
 Even without mesh uppers, they dry and drain exceptionally quickly.

-We normally expect a kayaking bootie to be warm - most neoprene booties don't even require extra insulation on cold days.
+We usually expect a kayaking bootie to be warm - most neoprene booties don't even require extra insulation on cold days.
 While Astral calls this shoe their take on a bootie, it just doesn't measure up in terms of insulation.

 Astral advertises this shoe as avoiding the environmentally harmful neoprene found in most other booties.
 However, many neoprene booties these days are made of limestone-derived (as opposed to petroleum-derived) neoprene, and this shoe still uses what we assume is petroleum-derived nylon for its upper.
 Our testers wished for at least a thin neoprene inner-sock to provide a little warmth.

 We didn't have too much trouble stuffing insulation into the Hiyak, but it certainly wasn't as easy as other shoes we tested.
-The slightly-too-short laces made it a little tricky to get these tight around a stuffed drysuit sock, and we found that the fit was then just a little tighter than we normally prefer.
+The slightly-too-short laces made it a little tricky to get these tight around a stuffed drysuit sock, and we found that the fit was then just a little tighter than we usually prefer.
 We also found that the red dye on the inner lining bled a little and stained our socks - not a big deal, but sort of a bummer.

 Like other minimalist Astral offerings, the Hiyak has an extremely thin, zero-drop, flexible sole.
 You can feel every pebble and root as you walk around, which gives you excellent proprioception, especially in murky water.
 Combined with its high traction, this enables very confident wading.

 In the water, we didn't find the high-top to impede our ankle range of motion much, but this shoe isn't as swimming-oriented as more flexible, neoprene booties.
-It also lacked the protection we usually like to have when jamming our feet in between boulders.
+It also lacked the protection we usually like to have when jamming our feet between boulders.
 We had to tread a little carefully over rocky terrain to avoid squishing our feet.

 This is where the Hiyak really shines compared to other booties.
 With double and triple stitching, a glued and stitched outsole, and a full-surround layer of thick canvas to protect the upper near where it contacts the outsole, we felt confident abusing these shoes during our test period.
 They showed very little wear, and we're confident that they will last a long time for most activities.